-- Sending a parent/guardian or patient to collections or charging additional fees for non-payment of the administration fee. - Failing to implement TVFC/ASN Programs enrollment requirements. - Failing to maintain TVFC/ASN records for five (5) years. - Failing to fully account for TVFC/ASN vaccine. - Failing to properly store and handle TVFC/ASN vaccines. - Ordering TVFC/ASN vaccines in quantities that do not match the clinic's population profile or otherwise over-ordering TVFC/ASN vaccine doses. - Loss of TVFC/ASN vaccines due to negligence.
+- Failing to properly store and handle TVFC/ASN program vaccines. - Ordering TVFC/ASN program vaccines in quantities that do not match the clinic's population profile or otherwise over-ordering TVFC/ASN program vaccine doses. - Loss of TVFC/ASN program vaccines due to negligence.